You commit benefit fraud by claiming benefits you’re not entitled to on purpose. For example by:

 Your benefits can be reduced or stopped for up to 3 years if you’re convicted of benefit fraud.
 The amount of time they’re stopped for depends on how many times you’ve committed fraud.

 Only certain benefits can be reduced or stopped.
 These are called ‘sanctionable benefits’.
-But if you commit fraud on a benefit that can’t be reduced or stopped, your other benefits can be reduced instead.
+But if you commit fraud on a benefit that cannot be reduced or stopped, your other benefits can be reduced instead.

 The following benefits can be reduced or stopped if you commit benefit fraud: